sebcarss/sebcarss.github.io.repo/src/posts/the-bread-chronicles-kitchenaid-to-the-rescue.md

 ---
-title: "The Chronicles of Bread"
+title: "The Bread Chronicles: KitchenAid to the Rescue"
 date: "2018-05-09"
 ---